-Overhead crane safety procedures should also include testing the hoist brakes by turning the master switch to OFF, or hitting the emergency OFF button, with a load raised a few inches off the floor.
+Overhead crane operating procedures should also include testing the hoist brakes by turning the master switch to OFF, or hitting the emergency OFF button, with a load raised a few inches off the floor.
 The load should be held firm.
 If it drops, the crane must not be operated until the fault has been rectified.
 Inspect all flexible and rigid hydraulic pipes and joints for signs of hydraulic oil seepage, splits, or fraying.
 Check all tank fluid levels.

-Your overhead crane inspection frequency should be defined in the overhead crane safety inspection checklist to ensure that it is completely clear and your inspections remain consistent.
+Your overhead crane inspection frequency should be defined in the overhead crane safety checklist to ensure that it is completely clear and your inspections remain consistent.
 This can be anything from monthly to bi-annually, or annually.
 These are in addition to the normal operating safety checks and should be undertaken by a fully qualified engineer or competent person.

-Check the whole unit for cracks, deformities and corrosion.
+Check the whole unit for cracks, deformities, and corrosion.
 Examine for stretched or loose rivets, bolts, and pins.
 Check and operate clamps and locking systems.
-Look for wear and cracks in rollers, bearings, shafts and gears.
+Look for wear and cracks in rollers, bearings, shafts, and gears.
 Check brakes and brake linings, clutch systems, and pawls and ratchets.
-Check wind, load and other operation indicators for discrepancies.
+Check wind, load, and other operation indicators for discrepancies.
 Chain lifting gear should be checked for stretching, and sprockets examined for wear.
 All electrical equipment should be checked.
 Look for burning or scorching in the boxes or connections, and pitting on contacts, limit switches, and push-button boxes.
 Tyres should be checked for damage and tread wear.

 Standby overhead cranes, and mothballed cranes, should all be subject to these safety/maintenance checks.
-All safety and maintenance checks, for all cranes, should be logged on the overhead crane safety inspection checklist, along with all findings and work undertaken to remedy any problems/defects.
+All safety and maintenance checks, for all cranes, should be logged on the overhead crane safety checklist, along with all findings and work undertaken to remedy any problems/defects.
 This will ensure that any issues can be rectified as soon as possible.